 Practice Healthy Eating Habits

-There are two primary ways a person can improve eye health through healthy eating: targeted intake of certain nutrients and general diet maintenance.
+There are two primary ways a person can improve natural eye health through healthy eating: targeted intake of certain nutrients and general diet maintenance.

 Studies indicate that antioxidants such as lutein and zeaxanthin actively reduce the risk of chronic eye diseases such as cataracts and macular degeneration—both of which often occur with aging.